frothywater/kanade-tokenizer/README.md

 - `trainer.default_root_dir`: Directory to save checkpoints and logs.
 - `data.{train|val|test}_config.csv_path`: Path to the CSV file containing dataset metadata, generated in the previous step.
 - `data.{train|val|test}_config.audio_root`: Root directory of the audio files.
 This should be consistent with the directory used when dumping the CSV files.
 (You can check the CSV files to see the relative paths.)
-- `model.pipeline_config.ckpt_path`: Optional path to a checkpoint to load weights and optimizer states from.
+- `model.pipeline_config.ckpt_path`: Optional path or HuggingFace Hub repo ID to a checkpoint to load weights (and optimizer states) from.
 Used for post-training in our case.
+To know more, look at the fine-tuning section below.

 Finally, run the training command: